John Gibson (political commentator)

 John David Gibson (born July 25, 1946) is an American radio talk show host.
 As of September 2008, he hosts the syndicated radio program The John Gibson Show.
-Gibson was formerly the co-host of the weekday edition of The Big Story on the Fox News TV channel.
+He formerly co-hosted the weekday edition of The Big Story on Fox News.

 Career

-Gibson earned a Bacherlor of Arts degree from the UCLA School of Theater, Film and Television.
+Gibson earned a Bacherlor of Arts degree from UCLA's School of Theater, Film and Television.
 He began his reporting career with The Hollywood Reporter (1969–1972) and worked for Atlantic Records (1972–1974).
 Gibson worked for KFWB-AM (1974–1975) and KEYT-TV (1975–1977).
 At KCRA, he was a feature reporter on the Weeknight magazine show (1977–1979) and San Francisco bureau chief (1979–1989).

 Beginning in 1992, Gibson worked as an NBC News correspondent in Burbank, California.
 In 1994, he became the first West Coast correspondent for the NBC News Channel.
 He covered the 1995 O. J. Simpson trial for the murders of Nicole Brown Simpson and Ronald Goldman for NBC News Channel and Rivera Live on CNBC.
-In 1996 he was named as daytime anchor on MSNBC, where he covered the Bill Clinton-Monica Lewinsky scandal in 1998.
+In 1996, he was named as daytime anchor on MSNBC, where he covered the Bill Clinton-Monica Lewinsky scandal in 1998.

-Gibson joined the Fox News Channel in September 2000 as the host of the rolling news program Fox News Live with John Gibson, which in 2001 was turned into The Big Story.
-In 2007 Heather Nauert joined The Big Story as his co-host.
-He also wrote the New York Times bestselling books Hating America: The New World Sport and The War on Christmas (referencing the controversies of the same name).
+Gibson joined the Fox News Channel in September 2000 as the host of the rolling news program Fox News Live with John Gibson, which, in 2001, was turned into The Big Story.
+In 2007, Heather Nauert joined The Big Story as his co-host.
+He also wrote the New York Times bestselling books, Hating America: The New World Sport and The War on Christmas (referencing the controversies of the same name).

 On March 12, 2008, Fox News Channel announced that The Big Story was being replaced with America's Election Headquarters, a program more directly geared toward following the 2008 U.S. presidential election.
 The Big Story was not renewed after the election and was replaced with The Glenn Beck Program in January 2009.
 Following this cancellation, Gibson was a regular guest-panelist on Fox's late-night satire show Red Eye w/ Greg Gutfeld, and was often the butt of jokes on episodes in which he was absent.

 As of September 2008, he began hosting the syndicated radio program The John Gibson Show.
 Initially the show was broadcast on Fox News Radio, but since 2017 it has been syndicated by the Genesis Communications Network.